 The most intuitive way to design a game user interface is to break it into so-called scenes.
 Each of the components described above is a scene.
 A game can have a main menu scene, an options scene, a help scene and a game scene, which is where the user actually plays.
 We also introduce another concept called the stage.
 A stage represents an instance of our game.
-Look at it as a play.
-There is a stage on which actors play their roles.
-And the play itself is broken into different parts.
-That’s what we call scenes.
+Look at it as a play: there is a stage on which actors play their roles; and the play itself is broken into different parts, which is what we call scenes.
 As the user interacts with the game, we keep switching scenes to show content to the user.
 Take a look at the following figure:

-The stage is where the actual graphics is displayed to the user.
-In the figure the Menu Scene is currently being displayed.
+The stage is where actual graphics are displayed to the user.
+In the figure, the Menu Scene is currently being displayed.
 As shown in the figure, there are some items in the Menu Scene.
 Clicking the play triangle button removes the Menu Scene from the stage and replaces it with the Game Scene.
-Clicking the gear button will bring up the Options Scene and the question mark will bring up the Help Scene.
-As you can see, changing phases in a game project will be all about navigating between scenes, and this is going to be the very basic idea of our game engine.
+Clicking the gear button brings up the Options Scene, and the question mark brings up the Help Scene.
+As you can see, changing phases in a game project is all about navigating between scenes, and this is the very basic idea of our game engine.

-As we are working in a 2-dimensional space, everything can be displayed as images.
+As we work in a 2-dimensional space, everything can be displayed as images.
 Each character, each text element, and everything else you could imagine can be simply broken into images.
-Some elements such as the coin on the top of the screen representing score can be single static images, while others, such as a walking character should be dynamic.
-When a character walks, the images representing the character practically change as an animation.
-So we need something more than just a single image to represent elements in a scene.
+Some elements such as the coin on top of the screen representing score can be single static images, while others, such as a walking character, should be dynamic.
+When a character walks, the images representing the character change in an animation.
+So we need something more than just a single image to represent some elements.

 We use sprites as our graphical elements.
 In computer graphics, a sprite is a two-dimensional image or animation that is integrated into a larger scene.
 Our sprites, while consisting of images, need dynamic capabilities, too.
 We can summarize these requirements as follows:

 - Image presentation

 Artenus engine meets all these needs.